Skip To Content Skip To Menu Skip To Footer

 Medical College Admission Test

-Applicants to medical schools must take the Medical College Admission Test (MCAT 2015).
+Applicants to medical schools must take the Medical College Admission Test (MCAT).
 The student may be ready to take the exam after completing Biochemistry along with other required courses and studying (including mock testing) for about 500 hours.
 Students engaging in a professional development year after graduation may choose to take the test following the senior year.

 Dental Admissions Test (DAT)

-Applicants may consider taking this test in the spring of the junior year; however, if engaging in an exploratory year following graduation, the applicant may choose to take the test following the senior year or at any point after graduation.
+Applicants may consider taking this test in the spring of their junior year; however, if engaging in an exploratory year following graduation, the applicant may choose to take the test following the senior year or at any point after graduation.

 Graduate Record Examination (GRE) - Veterinary, Nursing, Physician Assistant, DPT, Ph.D.